arthurchoung/AmigaNarrator/README.md

 very first Macs.
 It was the successor to SAM (Software Automatic Mouth) for the Apple II, Commodore 64, and Atari 8-bit computers.

-For more information, listen to an interview with Mark Barton on ANTIC The Atari 8-bit Podcast.
+For details, listen to an interview with Mark Barton on ANTIC The Atari 8-bit Podcast.

 https://ataripodcast.libsyn.com/antic-interview-385-software-automatic-mouth-mark-barton

+## Overview

+Similar to vamos (Virtual AmigaOS runtime), this is a tool that will run the code from the narrator.device and translator.library.
+The actual code is emulated using the Musashi 680x0 CPU emulator, while just enough of the OS is simulated by trapping the exec.library calls.

+## How to compile and run

+$ sh build.sh

+This results in two binaries, 'narrator' and 'translator'.

+First, use 'translator' to convert English text to phonetic text.

+Then, use 'narrator' to convert phonetic text to PCM samples.

+## narrator.device and translator.library

+These files will loaded from the current directory when the program is run.

 ## Resources